 Of course, I complained via twitter (how else does anyone complain these days?) and I got this response:

 @yeldon We do try to notify you when you're close to your limit.
-Sometimes data is used too fast for us to notify you first.— O2 in the UK (@O2) May 1, 2012
+Sometimes data is used too fast for us to notify you first.— O2 (@O2) May 1, 2012

 Seriously!
 That’s their response?!
 How quickly can you use data on your mobile phone?
 If I’m using data fast, maybe you should change your notification boundary, so that the notification gets sent with plenty of time.
 I don’t know what they are set to, but up it.
 Make it 10MB before the limit rather than 1MB.

 Anyway, I looked around for a better deal, not wanting to go on to contract.
 Both mine and my wife‘s phone were bought direct from Apple and so are unlocked, so we could switch provider if needs be.
 I have friends who have been on GiffGaff for a while, and upon looking into it I can understand why.

 GiffGaff, for those who don’t know, is a community run network, so doesn’t have the expensive overheads.
 It therefore passes its savings onto its customers.
 It also operates a simple pricing structure: 6p per text, 10p/min calls, 20p for 20MB per day, and GiffGaff to GiffGaff calls and text are free so long as you topped up in the last 3 months.
 Here is a comparison of costs: http://giffgaff.com/compare-pay-as-you-go-tariffs (in summary GiffGaff costs 50% of the competitors)

 Rather than go fully PAYG, I decided to try out one of their Goodie Bags.
 The one I chose costs £10 (same as I was paying), gives me unlimited data, 250 minutes to anyone, and unlimited text.
 A much better deal as far as I am concerned.